Python

 Plain Python 323.389

-Well, also Python libraries appear to be comparable to a plain C++ implementation, which isn’t bad in my opinion.
-Yes, the vectorized C++ version is an order of magnitude faster, but unless you opt to implement a processor-specific calculation in C++, the libraries that Python uses and people talk about are decently fast for this task.
+Interestingly, Python’s libraries are comparable to plain C++ in performance, which isn’t bad in my opinion.
+Yes, the vectorized C++ version is an order of magnitude faster, but unless you opt to implement a processor-specific calculation in C++, the Python libraries are decently optimized for tasks like this.

-But wait, SciPy is slightly faster than my NumPy implementation even though SciPy is built using NumPy, and there shouldn’t be much fantasy in the cosine similarity implementation, so let me check it out here:
+However, SciPy is slightly faster than my NumPy implementation even though it is built using NumPy, and there shouldn’t be much fantasy in the cosine similarity implementation, so let me check it out here:

 def correlation(u, v, w=None, centered=True):